Let’s tackle student editing! Teaching students to edit their writing can be accomplished!

 So, teaching students to edit their writing starts with encouragement.
 I explain that I edit daily and not simply because I am an English teacher.
 When I communicate via writing and public speaking, I edit my message.
 If I have a point to get across or if I want something, my message should convey my ideas in the best possible manner.
 Editing student essays is simply practice for their future because we all have messages that we want others to positively receive.

 Getting students to invest in their writing is important for all stages of the writing process.
 I’m always searching for new ways to approach writing with students.
 Most often, I model writing.
 Then, I show students that I too make mistakes, and I edit in front of them (we often make a revise and edit anchor chart).
 I verbalize my thought process and corrections.

-They will find small areas – tiny phrases to switch, transitions to add – that will create the flow their papers need.
+They will find small areas (tiny phrases to switch, transitions to add) that will create the flow their papers need.
 Sure, they need to check spelling and punctuation.
 Editing is much more though.

 When students get to that point, they will experience the wonder that is taking an idea, developing it, crafting it, and seeing a finished piece of art.
 I tell students they will experience a sense of accomplishment after properly editing their papers.

 That is what student editing should be, but it does take work to get students to that point.
 At the start of the semester, I am specific with student editing and become less specific as we progress.
 Here is how I manage student editing.

 Setting the stage

 I begin with encouragement and understanding.
 Teaching students to edit their writing requires modeling!
 I model editing to set the standard for students because the editing portion may be the most difficult in that writers already understand their messages.
 Objectively looking at a piece of your writing and determining if your writing best communicates your message by following standard conventions, rules, and expectations. . .